griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

                              Output: The square root of 12345 is approximately 111.108.
 ```

-While this fixed the problem, it took a handful more steps than when we just had `Calculator(off_prompt=False)`.
+While this fixed the problem, it took a handful more steps than when we just had `Calculator()`.
 Something like a basic calculation is an instance of where [Task Memory may not be necessary](#task-memory-may-not-be-necessary).
 Let's look at a more complex example where Task Memory shines.

 ## Large Data